openmm/openmm_workshops/setup/conda_setup.md

-# Running on your own machine with a Conda environment.
+# Running on your own machine with a Conda environment

 ## Installing Conda